thistehneisen/tobook/README.md

 ## Development flow

 - Use TDD as much as possible when developing new features
-- Whenever you receive a bug report, write test to replicate that bug first then fix it and run the test suite for that module / group again to verify anything is good
+- Whenever you receive a bug report, write test to replicate that bug first then fix it and run the test suite for that module / group again to verify everything works
 - Code without tests is considered incomplete